narajaon/onestatus/README.md

-*Disclaimer*: this is still a very early stage project, feel free to submit a PR if you want to contribute
+*Disclaimer*: This pluggin as been tested with neovim so vim support is not garanted.
+Feel free to open a PR if you want to contribute !

 # Motivation
 OneStatus is an interface helps you interact with your tmux.<br>